ssi-dk/beone-datahub/README.md

 Starting development server at http://0.0.0.0:8000/

 That address will probably not work.
-Use this address instead to se the user interface in a browser:
+Use this address instead to see the user interface in a browser:

 http://localhost:8000/

-# Create a user
-Open another terminal window (while the containers are still running in the first one) and type:
+Open another terminal window (while the containers are still running in the first one) and type the following to generate the table structure in PostgreSQL:

     docker exec beone_web_app-web-1 python manage.py migrate

 This should produce som text output but no error messages.

-Then type in the same terminal window:
+Then type in the same terminal window to create a user that can login to the web app:

     docker exec -it beone_web_app-web-1 python manage.py createsuperuser